 Amy Freier is passionate about education, having spent time as an elementary/junior high teacher.
 Which has given her the knowledge of what students, elementary, secondary, and higher education need in order to learn successfully.
 She loves teaching, as it is more than just an occupation, but a lifetime calling.
 As she transitioned from an elementary classroom to a college classroom, her excitement and passion never changed, she went from teaching young students the basics of education to teaching pre-service students how to teach.
 While teaching is important to her, Amy would say it does not compare to the importance of being a wife and mother.

 Head Men's Basketball Coach

-- M.A.
+- M.Ed.
 Secondary Education-Sports Administration, East Central University

 - B.A.
 Elementary Education, Minor in Coaching and Biblical Studies, Trinity Bible College

 Originating from Tulare, South Dakota, Jordan lived there with his parents and three brothers.
 In 2008, he married Rachael, whom he met while attending Trinity Bible College.
 He played four years of basketball and was named Northern Intercollegiate Athletic Conference most valuable player in his senior year as a part of the 2006 North Central Region Champion and National qualifying team.
 He still holds Trinity's career steals record and remains in the top ten for points scored, rebounding and assists.
 In the spring of 2007, he was hired as the Head Men's basketball coach and has been named three-time Conference Coach of the Year and 2012 North Central Region Coach of the Year.
 He achieved his 100th career win in 2013.

 - M.A.
 Physical Education/Coaching, Ball State University